VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 The purpose of this policy is to establish Vanderbilt’s intent to have a work environment that is free from solicitation efforts that do not relate to Vanderbilt business or interest.
-While Vanderbilt actively encourages staff participation in community activities and organizations outside of work, the time spent at work is more productive and pleasant when not interrupted by solicitations and distribution of materials by employees.
-Staff may not solicit on work time (when either the staff member or the person being solicited is on work time).
-Staff may not distribute any literature or other non-work related materials either on work time or in work areas, except as otherwise provided below.
+While Vanderbilt actively encourages employees' participation in community activities and organizations outside of work, the time spent at work is more productive and pleasant when not interrupted by solicitations and distribution of materials by employees.
+Employees may not solicit on work time (when either the employee or the person being solicited is on work time).
+Employees may not distribute any literature or other non-work related materials either on work time or in work areas, except as otherwise provided below.

 “Work time” is defined as that time when an employee is scheduled and expected to be properly engaged in performing his/her work tasks.
 “Work areas” are all areas of the University except break rooms and other areas designated for non-work use.

-University sponsored activities such as the Vanderbilt Community Giving Campaign, the Vanderbilt Faculty/Staff Campaign, institutional fund raising, or other efforts to support academic excellence and further the mission of Vanderbilt University and Medical Center are examples of appropriate and allowable activities under this policy.
+University sponsored activities such as the Vanderbilt Community Giving Campaign, the Vanderbilt Faculty/Employee Campaign, institutional fund raising, or other efforts to support academic excellence and further the mission of Vanderbilt are examples of appropriate and allowable activities under this policy.
 In addition, solicitations for approved charitable organizations are also permissible.

 B. Prohibited Solicitation